MichelEChaghoury/InterviewPreparation/README.md

-# Interview Preparation Kit
+# Interview Preparation

-## Technical Interview Problems
+## Technical Interview Questions

 A collection of the most common and important _data structures_ and _algorithms_ asked during **technical interviews**.